mcrunningclub/mcrun-system/docs/projects/membership-list-code.md

 - Open the Apps Script editor, select the function, and click the Run button.

 For more help, see the [GitHub Issues page](https://github.com/mcrunningclub/mcrun-membership-list/issues).

----

-## Contributing

-For bug reports or feature requests, please use the [GitHub Issues page](https://github.com/mcrunningclub/mcrun-membership-list/issues).

----

-## Changelog

-- **2025-05-26:** Added Quick Start, Permissions & Setup, Troubleshooting, and Changelog sections to documentation.

-_Last generated: 26 May 2025_